 Formas, together with several other research funders who promote open access, therefore supports the Plan S initiative.
 Under Plan S, scientific publications from projects that receive funding in calls after 1 January 2021 must be made openly accessible immediately.
 Immediate open-access requirements will also cover projects awarded funding under Horizon Europe, the EU’s research and innovation framework programme for the period 2021–2027.

 Read more about open access to publications on the National Library of Sweden website.
+External link.

 Many research projects generate research data that can be further analysed by other researchers.
 The foundation for enabling this is robust data management.
 This means that all research data and metadata should comply with the FAIR principles, meaning they should be findable, accessible, interoperable and reusable.